SemanticRecord/talaan/README.md

 ## Similar Work
 This project was inspired by the [JBoss Logging Tools] (https://developer.jboss.org/wiki/JBossLoggingTooling) project which takes an annotation based approach as well.
 It differs from Talaan in that its primary focus seems to be on internationalization (i18n) support.
 Talaan fulfills a different use case and requires no code generation.

+There is also [LogMachine] (https://github.com/UnquietCode/LogMachine) which takes a [Fluent API] (https://en.wikipedia.org/wiki/Fluent_interface) approach.
+LogMachine also provides extra formatting syntax and an interesting Topic-based logging functionality.